We often hear people say that “religion causes wars” – so if you scrap “religion” then there won’t be any more wars! Simple eh?! Let’s take a look.

 That brings us to the most important question in all this.
 The problem is not actually about “religion” as such, and the problem of war will never be solved by us “getting rid of religion” – that’s impossible, because we will never get rid of beliefs.
 The real question we must ask, and answer, is just this: “Which of all the beliefs on offer are the most likely to be TRUE???”.

-The Christian Faith, of all those beliefs on offer, sits on very, very strong credentials in support of it being TRUE, and this website plays a small part in helping us consider those credentials.
+The Christian Faith, of all those beliefs on offer, sits on very, very strong credentials in support of it being TRUE, and this website plays its part in helping us consider those credentials.
 The stakes are indeed high – war and peace, right and wrong, truth and falsehood, life and death, God and us.

 Taking these matters seriously makes a great deal of sense.